MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 ## Update currency exchange rates through a service

-Follow the step given below to update the currency exchange rates through a service:
+Follow the steps given to update the currency exchange rates through a service:

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Currencies**, and then select the related link.
 2. Select the **Update Exchange Rates** action.